kissofjudase23/Doc-DSA/coding_interview.md

           return cur
         ```
     * 070: Climbing Stairs (E)
+      * Given n will be a positive integer, each time you can either climb 1 or 2 steps.
+In how many distinct ways can you climb to the top?
       * Recursive relation
         * n <= 2:
           * n == 0 or n == 1